BSS/OSS Academy

 SOM / ROM / Network Activation

-Activate CFS instances in Service Inventory.
+Activate CFS instances in SLM.
 Provision RFS instances and configure network resources.
 Run automated testing.

 8